-When Delta Air Lines announced the overhaul (and significant downgrade) of the SkyMiles program last year, this was more of a side note: Starting in 2024, it would be possible to earn status points through hotel bookings.
+When Delta Air Lines announced the overhaul (and significant downgrade) of the SkyMiles program in 2023, this was more of a side note: Starting in 2024, it would be possible to earn status points through hotel bookings.
 Shortly after, Delta slightly lowered the status thresholds.
 However, at the same time, they removed the option to earn a frequent flyer status through hotel bookings.

 In addition to the MQD, you earn two award miles per dollar spent.